martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 `[AI to Query User or Propose Default L10n/I18n Setup]`

 ### 3.6.
 Preliminary API Design (AI to Propose if applicable, User to Validate)
-*AI Instruction: If the features imply backend interactions beyond simple Supabase CRUD (e.g., complex business logic in Edge Functions, or if a separate API layer is decided), propose a preliminary design for key API endpoints.
-Default to using Supabase Edge Functions for custom backend logic.*
+*AI Instruction: If the features imply backend interactions beyond simple CRUD operations (e.g., complex business logic in serverless functions, or if a separate API layer is decided), propose a preliminary design for key API endpoints.
+If Supabase is chosen, default to using Supabase Edge Functions for custom backend logic.*
 `[AI to Propose API Design for User Validation, if applicable]`

 ---